Caroline Costa

-Caroline Costa Subtil, known professionally as Caroline Costa (born 9 May 1996), is a French singer and TV presenter.
+Caroline Costa Subtil (born 9 May 1996), known professionally as Caroline Costa, is a French singer and TV presenter.

 Early life

 Born May 9, 1996 in Moissac.
 Caroline Costa grew up in the Tarn-et-Garonne in Castelsarrasin, with her parents Laurence and Joaquim Costa, and her sister Lucie.
 She is of Portuguese, Spanish, Italian and French origin.

 In Pop System

 Caroline Costa was born in 1996 in France, to a French mother, Laurence, and Portuguese father, Joaquim.
 She had great success as a youngster.
 In 2007, she was chosen as part of the 6-member teen group Pop System (sometimes Popsystem) for the French children's series Iapiap! broadcast on Canal J, where she was mentored by M. Pokora.
 Pop System enjoyed great popularity in the period 2007–2008 and released the single "Laissez-nous dire" that reached No. 12 on the French Singles Chart.
 The teen group was made up of the girls Caroline, Marina, Sarah, Lisa and the boys Nicolas and Joris.